oscarivanramirez/TeleStream/README.md

 - Answer user questions
 - Recognize user has left
 - Allow the users to create a room by creating a create room endpoint
-- private dms by creating dm endpoint to allow users for 1 to 1 msging
+- private dms by creating dm endpoint to allow users for 1 to 1 messaging
-- tbd

 ## Create
 - Users are able to create a username for themseleves to access the chat rooms using username endpoint